TransatAR-Dev-Team/TranslatAR/README.md

     ```sh
     git clone https://github.com/TransatAR-Dev-Team/TranslatAR.git && cd TranslatAR
     ```

+2. Activate Automated Code Quality Checks.
+This command installs the pre-commit hooks into your local git configuration.
+It will automatically format and lint your code every time you commit. **This is a required step for all contributors.**

+    ```sh
+    pre-commit install
+    ```

 2. Start all the backend services.
 This runs a script that will automatically detect if you have an NVIDIA GPU and apply the correct configuration.
 The first time you run this, it may take a while to download and build the Docker images.